andrewarchi/goblin/README.md

 [![Build Status](https://travis-ci.org/ReconfigureIO/goblin.svg?branch=master)](https://travis-ci.org/ReconfigureIO/goblin)
 [![codecov.io](https://codecov.io/github/ReconfigureIO/goblin/branch/master/graph/badge.svg)](https://codecov.io/github/ReconfigureIO/goblin)

+This is a fork of `goblin` extended to include type information with the emitted ASTs.
+Differences from the original:
+* DumpFile takes two more arguments: a file path string and a [*types.Info](https://golang.org/pkg/go/types/#Info).
+The latter is optional (pass nil for no type information).
+* The "kind" and "type" fields of binary and unary expression nodes are swapped.
+* Bugfixes.

+##

 `goblin` is an executable that uses Go's `ast`, `parser`, and `token` modules to dump a Go expression, statement, or file to JSON.
 It is small, fast, self-contained, and incurs no dependencies.

 ## Usage